jwahyoung/off-by-one/_posts/2017-11-25-array-iteration-in-js.md

 ## The `for` loop
 *"Given a block of code, repeat that code block until the termination condition is satisfied."*

 The `for` loop, based in imperative programming, is a well-known method for running a block of code multiple times based on a set of criteria.
 The `for` loop and variants of it can be found in many programming languages.
-Essentially, a block of code is defined within the `for` scope, and that block is executed a number of times based on the criteria checked in the for loop.
-There are a few variations (loops that use iterators, such as `for...in` and `for...of`), but It generally looks something like this:
+Essentially, a block of code is defined within the `for` scope, and that block is executed a number of times based on the criteria checked in the loop.
+It generally looks something like this:

 ```javascript
 var array = [1, 2, 3, 4];